 About

 On January 5, 1942, Floyd enlisted in the United States Army.
-He held the rank of Private First Class and served with the 231st QuarterMaster Salvage Company.
+He was a private first class serving with the 231st QuarterMaster Salvage Company.
 Floyd was traveling on a plane carrying United States service members who were sick or injured to hospitals in Paris, France.
 In one of its two engines, Flight C-46D caught fire and crashed close to the village of Taillefontaine, near Paris.
-Together with the four-person flight crew and 40 other people, Floyd died in the "Line of Duty."
-He is buried in Evergreen Memorial Park Cemetery, Colonie, New York.
+Together with the four-person flight crew and 40 other people, he died in the "line of duty."
+He is buried in Evergreen Memorial Park Cemetery in Colonie, New York.

 Sources: The Schenectady Gazette, Find A Grave, Ancestry